 If you own a home, you probably already have homeowners insurance to protect your investment from covered losses.
 These days, many homeowners decide to rent out their old homes rather than sell them.
-However, a standard homeowners policy may not cover damages that occur when your house is being rented out, depending on the situation and the length of the rental term.
+However, a standard homeowners insurance policy may not cover damages that occur when your house is being rented out, depending on the situation and the length of the rental term.

 There may be a variety of situations under which you want to rent your home.
 The situation may involve either a short-term rental of your primary residence or a long-term lease of a second home.